SilkRose/Pony/stories/deternal/deternal.md

 ***

-Twilight and her friends were all gathered to watch the big Wonderbolts show where their friend Rainbow Dash was now the captain of the team.
+Twilight and her friends were all gathered to watch the big Wonderbolts show, where their friend Rainbow Dash was now the captain of the team.

-Twilight and Pinkie were particularly excited as this was semi-unofficial first date.
+Twilight and Pinkie were particularly excited as this was their semi-unofficial first date.
 They sat next to each other and even held hooves as they watched their friend fly.

 Rainbow flew above them as the show started.
 She was extremely happy and proud to be the captain now.
-She spent years working her way up the ranks and instilling loyalty and friendship among the other cadets.
+She had spent years working her way up the ranks and instilling loyalty and friendship among the other cadets.

 Rainbow joined the rest of the Wonderbolts and led them in an amazing chorus of daring stunts and fast flying.
-She never did take any of her friends' warnings about safety all that serious.
-She would just shrug and tell them that's she's survived all kinds of worse accidents.
+She never did take any of her friends' warnings about safety all that seriously.
+She would just shrug and tell them that she had survived all kinds of worse accidents.

 Pinkie's eyes followed Rainbow as she felt Twilight rest her chin on the top of her head.
-She blushed and held Twilight hoof a bit tighter.
+She blushed and held Twilight's hoof a bit tighter.

-Rarity saw this and leaned over to Fluttershy, and whispered, "Those two are having a good time."
+Rarity saw this and leaned over to Fluttershy.
+She whispered, "Those two are having a good time."

-Fluttershy responded, "I just hope Rainbow takes it easy, she's doing so many dangerous stunts…"
+Fluttershy responded, "I just hope Rainbow takes it easy.
+She's doing so many dangerous stunts…"

 Applejack placed her hoof on Fluttershy's back.
 "I made her Pinkie Promise not to do any of the really dangerous ones.
-So, hopefully she'll be fine, sugarcube."
-She said, more to convince herself than Fluttershy.
+So, hopefully she'll be fine, sugarcube," she said, more to convince herself than Fluttershy.

 Applejack and Rainbow had been dating for a while now.
-As the two got closer, Applejack only got more worried that an accident would happen.
+As the two had gotten closer, Applejack had only gotten more worried that an accident would happen.
 Luckily for everypony, Rainbow had made it this far without anything major happening.

-As the Wonderbolts pull off their first formation stunt successfully, Applejack noticed one of the ponies flying next to her keeps flying too close to Rainbow.
-She locks in and keeps her eyes glued to this pony as the next stunt begins.
+As the Wonderbolts pulled off their first formation stunt successfully, Applejack noticed one of the ponies flying next to Rainbow kept flying too close.
+She locked in and kept her eyes glued to the pony as the next stunt began.

-The formation led by Rainbow takes a nose dive, heading towards the ground.
-They build up speed before making it to the top of the stadium where they do a sharp pivot and head back up.
+The formation led by Rainbow took a nose dive, heading towards the ground.
+They built up speed before making it to the top of the stadium, where they did a sharp pivot and headed back up.

-Except two ponies don't make the pivot.
-The pony Applejack was watching crashed into Rainbow as they were turning and both ponies began to fall towards the ground at high speed.
+Except two ponies didn't make the pivot.
+The pony Applejack was watching crashed into Rainbow as they were turning, and both ponies began to fall towards the ground at high speed.

 Applejack tensed up as she watched her marefriend falling to the ground.
-Around her she could hear calls for help, but nopony could do anything.
+Around her, she could hear calls for help, but nopony could do anything.

 The pony that caused the accident recovered and tried to fly to catch Rainbow in time, but it was too late.

-Rainbow hits the ground with a loud thud as everything goes quiet.
+Rainbow hit the ground with a loud thud as everything went quiet.

 Twilight's world exploded.
 Her heart felt like it had been crushed against a wall at the speed of sound.
 The pain radiated to her whole body as she fell onto Pinkie, unable to do anything but writhe in agony.

-Rainbow Dash had died, and so did Twilight Sparkle.
+Rainbow Dash had died, and so had Twilight Sparkle.

 ***

 Twilight woke up in a hospital bed.
 She opened her eyes to a dark hospital room with her remaining friends asleep all around her.
-She looked down to see Pinkie asleep half on her bed beside her, and half on a chair next to the bed.
+She looked down to see Pinkie asleep, half on her bed beside her and half on a chair next to the bed.

 Twilight could feel a wetness around Pinkie's head, likely from tears.
-She started to cry herself as she remembered what happened and who is missing.
+She started to cry herself as she remembered what happened and who was missing.

 Pinkie again woke up and hugged Twilight.
 "Twilight!"